 PMP Application Process

-Next step in executing the how to get PMP Certification plan is to start the application process, part of PMP certification process and in parallel your exam preparation.
+Next step in executing the getting PMP Certification plan is to start the application process, part of PMP certification process and in parallel your exam preparation.
+You can read more about PMP application.

 Why in parallel?
 Because, by starting your application process, even if your application is picked for audit, you have ample time to complete this and take your exam within the timeline you planned.
 You are implementing schedule optimization technique by using a start-start relation instead of a finish to start: